 Recent Articles

-I spoke with Matt Landsiedel of the Gay Men Going Deeper podcast about how to use plant medicines for healing and my experience facilitating ayahuasca ceremonies for gay and queer men’s retreat at Reunion Costa Rica.
+I spoke with Matt Landsiedel of the Gay Men Going Deeper podcast about how to use plant medicines for healing and my experience facilitating ayahuasca retreats for gay and queer men at Reunion Costa Rica.

 I was recently on the Ayahuasca Avatars podcast discussing best practices for integrating ayahuasca ceremony experiences.